Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 The EU Commission, however, rejects the arguments of the opponents and claims that you can protect and scan chats at the same time - however, giving no evidence on how this should be done.

-At the same time, another formulation within the draft law makes it clear that Chat Control is a surveillance tool: Non-public communication services, for example the military services, are to be exempted.
+At the same time, another fact within the draft law makes it clear that Chat Control is a surveillance tool: Non-public communication services, for example the military services, are to be exempted.
 This is to protect “confidential information, including classified information.”

 Criticism of Chat Control